TOPICS

 If the special cases of the triangle graph C_3 and tetrahedral graph K_4 (which are planar that already contain a maximal number of edges) are included, maximal planar graphs are the skeletons of simple polyhedra and are isomorphic to planar graphs with 3n-6 edges.

-Triangulated graphs are implemented in the Wolfram Language as GraphData["Triangulated"].
+A list of triangulated graphs implemented in the Wolfram Language is available as GraphData["Triangulated"].

 Apollonian networks are triangulated graphs.
 The following table summarizes some named triangulated graphs.